azuresysadmin/Terragrunt_template/README.md

 📦Customer_root
  ┣ 📂Development
  ┃ ┣ 📂region
- ┃ ┃ ┣ 📂modules
- ┃ ┃ ┃ ┗ 📂module1
- ┃ ┃ ┃ ┃ ┗ 📜terragrunt.hcl
  ┃ ┃ ┣ 📂resource_group
- ┃ ┃ ┃ ┣ 📜main.tf
- ┃ ┃ ┃ ┣ 📜outputs.tf
+ ┃ ┃ ┃ ┗ 📜terragrunt.hcl
- ┃ ┃ ┃ ┣ 📜terragrunt.hcl
+ ┃ ┃ ┣ 📂vnet
- ┃ ┃ ┃ ┗ 📜variables.tf
+ ┃ ┃ ┃ ┗ 📜terragrunt.hcl
  ┃ ┃ ┗ 📜region.hcl
- ┃ ┣ 📂region2
- ┃ ┃ ┣ 📂modules
+ ┃ ┣ 📜customer.hcl
- ┃ ┃ ┃ ┗ 📂module1
- ┃ ┃ ┃ ┃ ┗ 📜terragrunt.hcl
+ ┃ ┗ 📜env.hcl
+ ┣ 📂Production
+ ┃ ┣ 📂region
  ┃ ┃ ┣ 📂resource_group
- ┃ ┃ ┃ ┣ 📜main.tf
- ┃ ┃ ┃ ┣ 📜outputs.tf
+ ┃ ┃ ┃ ┗ 📜terragrunt.hcl
- ┃ ┃ ┃ ┣ 📜terragrunt.hcl
+ ┃ ┃ ┣ 📂vnet
- ┃ ┃ ┃ ┗ 📜variables.tf
+ ┃ ┃ ┃ ┗ 📜terragrunt.hcl
  ┃ ┃ ┗ 📜region.hcl
+ ┃ ┣ 📜customer.hcl
  ┃ ┗ 📜env.hcl
  ┗ 📜terragrunt.hcl
 ```
-*Obviously, this structure is supposed to be mirrored if you're using a different environment, such as "production".*
+*Obviously, this structure is supposed to be mirrored if you're using a different environment, such as "stage".*

 _Most resources or configurations in the repository has comments added in the code, so if something isn't be explained within the README., it will probably be exaplined within the configuration files._
 #### *<ins>Defining your root configuration - terragrunt.hcl</ins>*